 Preventing Workplace Harassment

-Easy to administer harassment training that highlights behavioral nuances
+Easy to administer harassment in the workplace training

 Facilitate a healthier workplace, establish a shared language, and build stronger teams.
 Emtrain’s one of a kind sexual harassment prevention training course equips employees with the tools they need to address unwelcome conduct in non-adversarial, respectful terms and mitigate workplace drama.
 Emtrain makes the opaque visible, uncovering concealed issues and mitigating organizational risk.